peterdieleman/papermod/content/posts/hugo/replicating-website.md

    8. Type `cd newname` to move into your newly cloned repo.
    9. Type `git submodule update --init --recursive` to make sure the submodules are cloned correctly.
+7. Make sure you are on the 'master' branch by running `git checkout master`.
-7. Within this folder, run `hugo server -D` and navigate to [http://localhost:1313/](http://localhost:1313/) to look at the website.
+8. Within this folder, run `hugo server -D` and navigate to [http://localhost:1313/](http://localhost:1313/) to look at the website.